marcinwisniowski/RepData_PeerAssessment1/PA1_template.Rmd

-#"Reproducible Research: Peer Assessment 1"
+#Reproducible Research: Peer Assessment 1

 This Data analysis is created for a peer assessment for
 [Reproductive Reserarch](https://www.coursera.org/course/repdata) course which is module in